-Frankly, we were quite surprised how many people were visiting Bran Castle.
-I think most of the people came to visit because of its tie to Dracula.
+Frankly, we didn’t expect that many people visiting Bran Castle.
+Most of the people came probably because of its tie to Dracula.
 It was almost like the Disney Land of Romania.
 There was even a scary house right outside of the castle!
 A huge line awaited us at the ticket booth.
-Jim got us corns on skewers while we waited.
-Fortunately, we didn’t have to wait for too long to purchase the tickets.
-The line moved fast.
+Fortunately, we didn’t have to wait for too long to purchase the tickets, and the line moved fast.

 The castle itself was like a maze with lots of narrow, low ceiling tunnels.
-I felt like I was in an underground prison, and it felt cold and humid inside the castle.
-I guess that just fits its legendary reputation.
-The castle had a great visit access design for going through each room.
-It was also quite informative, and I learned a good deal of history about the castle and the origin of Dracula.
+It felt like an underground prison, and it was cold and humid inside the castle.
+I guess that just fits its legendary reputation!
+The castle designed the visiting route well, and it was also quite informative as I learned a good deal of history about the castle and the origin of Dracula.

 Want to get some souvenir with you at Bran Castle?

 There was a marketplace outside of the castle.
 Jim bought a wooden flute as a new addition to his instrument collections.
 You could get some scary mask, too.
 They are perfect for Halloween!
 I don’t see my home having these as decorations tho.

 a few weeks ago, I assigned my eight years old student a piano piece called Romanian Rhapsody.
 I shared my travel story with her and showed her some pictures of my trip to Bran’s Castle.
 She told me the scenery of Romanian countryside is gorgeous, but the castle looked creepy.
 She also said this little house right next to the castle might be where he stored the body parts of the people he ate!
 I just love children’s imagination!
 I hope I didn’t give her some false impressions about Romania.
 Now she might think Romania is a beautiful country full of vampires.

 How about having some local sweets near Bran Castle in Romania?